soulpawa2/minted-directory-astro/README.md

 You can start customizing and building your directory.

-### Customization
+## Customization

 To customize the directory style:
 + Change the `primary`, `secondary` color and `fontFamily` in `tailwind.config.ts`
-+ Customize the `app.config.ts`
++ Customize the `src/config/theme-config.toml`

-Read about the possible changes to the app config [here](https://minteddirectory/docs/settings).

 ### Adding Content

 Add listings by adding markdown files to `/src/content/directory`

-### Deployment
+## Deployment

-Deploy as a pre-rendered, static site for best SEO performance:
+Deploy as a static site for best SEO performance:

 ```bash
 pnpm run build